DMTF/Redfish-Protocol-Validator/README.md

 ## About

-The Redfish Protocol Validator tests the HTTP protocol behavior of a Redfish service to validate that it conforms to the Redfish specification.
+The Redfish Protocol Validator tests the HTTP protocol behavior of a Redfish service to validate that it conforms to the Redfish Specification.

 ## Installation